HakeemOS/ArduinoLCD/README.md

 1) Open Serial
 2) Wait for countdown
 3) Enter text using keyboard and hit enter
-4) watch you LCD display your message!
+4) Watch you LCD display your message!